Characters: InuYasha Main Characters

 - So Last Season: Just about every upgrade he gets for the Tessaiga quickly diminishes in usefulness, forcing him to find another.

 - Supernatural Gold Eyes: Reflecting his dog-based Youkai nature.

 - Super-Powered Evil Side: He inherited more power from his youkai side than his half-human body can handle.
-If it's not sealed, it drives him into fits of feral Unstoppable Rage that can only be controlled by Tessaiga's anti-youkai barrier.
-With every transformation, it gets easier for him to slip into the rage and harder for him to change back.
+Once this power is awakened by a near-death experience, if it's not kept sealed each time he draws upon it it degrades his sanity and drives him into fits of feral Unstoppable Rage that can only be controlled by Tessaiga's anti-youkai barrier.
+The fact that he was a threat to his friends in this state is what ultimately convinced InuYasha not to become a full youkai.

 - Super Strength: Being a half demon can do that for you.

 - Suspended Animation: Sealed to a tree for fifty years by Kikyo's arrow.

 - Sword Beam: The Kaze no Kizu / Wind Scar.

 - Tame His Anger: At first he restrains himself somewhat in response to having a necklace placed on his neck that can put him in line whether he wants to be or not.
 Later, Character Development also contributes to this, but it really becomes crucial to him when he assumes Youkai form and unintentionally threatens the ones he cares about.

 - Team Dad: He's an unorthodox example, but he tries to give the Team Mom emotional support, physically prevents the Action Girl from giving up on her brother and the Smart Guy from throwing his life away, and is an example for both the Tagalong Kid and Kagome's little brother.

 - Token Evil Teammate: At the beginning of the series, he only agreed to help gather the Shikon Jewel shards so he could use them himself.